Top 10 affordable car insurance companies for teen drivers

 At what age does car insurance go down for young drivers?

-Car insurance rates typically begin to decrease when drivers reach age 25, assuming they maintain a clean driving record.
-However, you may see gradual decreases starting around age 21.
-Each year of safe driving experience helps reduce premiums.
-Some insurers also offer rate reductions when young drivers turn 19 or 21, or after they`ve been licensed for three years without accidents or violations.
+Car insurance rates typically decrease when teens reach the age of 25, assuming they have a clean driving record.
+However, you may see reduction at the age of 21.
+Rates start reducing with each year of safe driving experiences.
+Some insurance companies provide a premium a reduction to teen drivers at the ages of 19 and 20, or after three years of safe driving without any accidents.

 Why is car insurance so expensive for teen drivers?

-Insurance companies charge higher rates for teen drivers because statistics show they`re more likely to be involved in accidents.
-According to the Insurance Institute for Highway Safety, the crash rate per mile driven for 16-19 year-olds is nearly three times the rate for drivers 20 and older.
-Teens lack driving experience, are more likely to engage in risky behaviors like texting while driving, and are more prone to distraction.
-These factors make them higher-risk customers for insurance companies.
+Insurance companies charge high a premium for teen drivers, as studies suggest that they are more likely to be involved in accidents.
+According to the Insurance Institute of Highway Safety, the accident rate per mile driven among 16-19-year-olds is around three times that of drivers aged 20 or older.
+Teens who lack driving skills are more likely to be involved in unsafe driving, as they use phones while driving and are easily distracted.
+These qualities make them a higher risk for custom

 Should my teen have their own policy or be added to mine?